ob1-sc/vmware-lab-builder/var-examples/nsxt/README.md

 ```
 export NSXT_LICENSE_KEY=AAAAA-BBBBB-CCCCC-DDDDD-EEEEE
 ```
+You can now use the run command from the base instructions pointing to your updated nsxt vars file.

 ## Known Issues
 - At NSX-T 3.1.0 the edge cluster is created successfully but the creation of the t0 is blocked for a period of time.
 This is likely an ansible issues as it doesn't appear in the UI.
 Currently fixed by adding a 300 second delay.
 If a failure occurs, re-run the playbook.